Do you need money right now? Ask us about

 (b)(2)(B): –under the laws of the nation which during the time of the incident, the Plaintiff maintained citizenship or residency.

-Do not assume that you are covered by Workers Compensation, Longshore Compensation or any other law until you talk to one of our experienced Jones Act Lawyers in Houston, TX.
+Do not assume that you are covered by other laws until you talk to one of our experienced Jones Act Lawyers in Houston, TX.
 Do not listen to your employer, their insurance company or their doctor.
 Do not listen to anyone about the law except an experienced Jones Act Lawyer.
 Call the Ogletree Abbott Law Firm at 1 800 Jones Act and let us quickly tell you if you have choices and what each choice will mean to you as to medical care, weekly checks and your settlement.

 It’s not just about the money; it’s about your health.
 You should not settle for a company doctor or HMO type doctor when we can help you to get the best available medical treatment and make your employer pay for every penny of it.
 Good medical care could mean the difference between going back to work or being partially or totally disabled.
 We know the best doctors all across the country.
 Use our experience in this most important decision.